microsoft/go-images/README.md

 This repository creates Docker images that contain the Microsoft build of Go produced by the [microsoft/go](https://github.com/microsoft/go) repository.
 The tags are published on the Microsoft Artifact Registry (MAR), formerly Microsoft Container Registry (MCR), in the `oss/go/microsoft/golang` repository.

-The images produced by this repository are for general use within Microsoft and to produce FIPS-compliant Go apps.
+The images produced by this repository are for general use within Microsoft and to help produce FIPS-compliant Go apps.
 For other purposes, we recommend using the [Docker Hub golang official images](https://hub.docker.com/_/golang).

 For more information about building FIPS-compatible Go apps with the Microsoft Go tools, visit the [FIPS readme] and [user guide](https://github.com/microsoft/go/blob/microsoft/main/eng/doc/fips/UserGuide.md) in the microsoft/go repository.